somosvvt/comunidad/visas-work-and-holiday.md

 - Reserva del pasaje : ida y vuelta (con fechas de retorno flexible).
 En caso de no poder presentar el pasaje de vuelta, tendrá que comprometerse, en la carta de motivación, a comprar un pasaje de vuelta.

 **NOTA IMPORTANTE:** para el día del turno, no exigimos que el solicitante compre el pasaje y el seguro.
 Si el expediente esta completo, el servicio de visa le dará el acuerdo para que los compre y que los mande por email.
 A su elección, el solicitante puede también presentar, el día del turno, el pasaje y el seguro comprados para adelantar el proceso.

+### Dinamarca

+- You must be an Argentinian citizen primarily residing in Argentina at the time of application.
+- The main purpose of your stay must be holiday.
+- You must be between the ages of 18 and 30 at the time of application (both years included).
+- You may not be accompanied by family members.
+- You may not have already held a Danish residence permit under the working holiday programme.
+- You must have a valid passport.
+- You must have a return ticket or sufficient funds to buy one.
+- You must have sufficient funds to pay for food and lodging during the initial part of your stay in Denmark, equal to DKK - 15,000.

+**NOTA IMPORTANTE:** You must have health insurance which includes coverage for hospital stays, to the extent that this is not covered by the Danish National Health Insurance.
+You are allowed to study or take a training course for a maximum of six months without having to apply for a special permission.
+You are allowed to work for a maximum of nine months during a 12-month stay.
+You may not take permanent employment.